Moran says he hopes Congress asserts its authority over the next four years; he continues to support filibuster rule

 Moran said he still strongly supports the rule and the need for 60 votes to approve most legislation.

-But Moran was less definitive on whether his colleagues will feel the same way.
+But Moran was less definitive on whether his colleagues would feel the same way.
 It takes only 51 votes in the Senate to suspend the rule.
 Both Manchin and Sinema — filibuster defenders — are leaving Congress.
 Moran said he is hoping for consistency from his fellow Republicans who have supported the filibuster rule in the past.

 “What I hope is that people who were opposed to changing the rule under the Biden administration are still opposed to changing it under the Trump administration,” Moran said.